 Engage in the history of country music at the Country Music Hall of Fame® and Museum.
 Expose the entire family to some of the country’s greatest stars at the world-famous Grand Ole Opry.
 Take in a show at the legendary Bluebird Cafe where songwriters perform in an intimate “in-the-round” setting and older children can hear from the songwriters behind their favorite tunes.

 Over in Downtown Nashville is some of the finest handcrafted chocolate one can taste.
 It's created by Goo Goo Shop & Dessert Bar and their shop is a great stop for families this summer in Music City.
 The unique confection is a roundish mound of caramel, marshmallow nougat, fresh roasted peanuts, and real milk chocolate.
 Each bite is more savory than the next.
-Go try it!

 The Lane Motor Museum is one of the few car museums in America to specialize in European cars.
 Approximately 150 cars and motorcycles not typically seen in the U.S. are on display.

 You can always journey to Tennessee's largest petting farm, Lucky Ladd Farms, featuring over 100 friendly animals and exotic livestock.
-This 60-acre farm park offers attractions which appeal to all ages, acres of playgrounds, exciting hands-on animal encounters, pony rides, nature trails, and more to satisfy the whole family.
+This 60-acre farm park offers attractions that appeal to all ages, acres of playgrounds, exciting hands-on animal encounters, pony rides, nature trails, and more to satisfy the whole family.

-The world-famous family friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.
+The world-famous family-friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.
 Sing along with Patsy Cline, jam out with Elvis, take a selfie with Luke Bryan, and interact with some of the most iconic musical talents from Nashville and beyond.